guillermorodriguezsanchez/microservice_project/README.md

 - deleteticket: Responsible for deleting tickets from the database.
 - gettickets: Responsible for fetching all tickets from the database.
 - searchtickets: Responsible for searching for events with available tickets based on a specific date and ticket number.
-The communication between services is done through RabbitMQ.
-Each service has its own Docker container, and they are all orchestrated using Consul.
-Caddy is used as the web server.

 ## DevOps Pipeline
 ### The DevOps Pipeline for this project includes the following steps: